 Athletes who play golf or baseball, for example, can produce muscular imbalances due to favoring a dominant side.
-High-intensity functional training programs can also cause imbalances from using your dominant or stronger side, to push through PRs.
+High-intensity functional training programs can also cause muscular imbalances from using your dominant or stronger side, to push through PRs.

 The most crucial factor is to identify your imbalance and fix it.
 Lifting weights will help you get stronger, but if you have a muscle or postural imbalance, it will only make it worse, since you’ll be compensating for your weaker muscles.

-How To Fix Muscular Imbalances
+How To Fix Muscle Imbalances